HR Ethics and Island Values

 The Roux Institute and Workforce Development in Maine

 The Roux Institute at Northeastern University has arrived in Portland, Maine with a mission that should warm the hearts of the HR community across the state – a new model of graduate education and research designed to enhance the talent pool available for digital engineering, genomics, healthcare analytics, and more.
 Enhanced by the $100 million donation by the Alfond Foundation, their work will be impactful.
-You’ll meet a member of the Roux Institute leadership team, who will share more about their story and how your organization may benefit from their efforts directly and indirectly.
-(Check back soon for additional details.)
+We are pleased to welcome Margaret Angell, head of partnerships and operations at the Roux Institute at Northeastern University, to share their story and how your organization may benefit directly and indirectly.

 Why you’ll want to participate in this session.
 For 28 years, Don MacPherson has mentored young students and young professionals.
 It started in the Hennepin County Minnesota Juvenile Detention Center with a 17-year-old named Teddy.
 It has continued through Big Brothers Big Sisters, A Better Chance, and the Inner City Ducks in Minneapolis.
 In this workshop, Don will talk about how his career and work with HR professionals has benefited from being a mentor, what is required to successfully mentor others, how leaders can make a difference in their communities without sacrificing career opportunities, and why mentoring and being mentored is critical to success in life.